 Hiring a DTP Operator vs Automated Newspaper Software: Real Cost Breakdown

-The obvious costs
+The obvious operational trade-offs

-| Cost type | Operator (₹) | Automated software (₹) |
+| Area | Operator-led setup | Automated software setup |

 |---|---|---|